 Full Member (Academic) status is open to anyone who:

-Holds a Post Graduate Diploma in Health Psychology or equivalent qualification.
+Holds a post graduate qualification in health psychology or equivalent qualification.

 Currently works primarily in teaching or research activities related to the field of health psychology.